melaniebrister/resume/README.md

 - [x] add uploaded: OTE Branding Guidelies jpg, OTE Anti Racism Action Plan jpg and OTE CMIP21 jpg to 'A selection of my work'

 - [ ] fix testamonial cards
 - For some reason when you click on skills it doesn't jump to the skill section.
-Any insights here?
+Any insights?